 Step 4.
 Slice the jalapeños into thin rounds, approximately 1/8" thick.
 Hold them by the stem end as you slice, and discard the stems when you're through.
 I add them to a large measuring bowl as I slice--you need 8 cups of slices to fill 4 pint jars.

 Step 5.
 Add seasonings to each of the hot, sterilized jars.
+(If using Pickle Crisp, add 1/8 teaspoon to the bottom of each jar along with the ingredients shown below.)

 view on Amazon: pint jars